Building Blueprints (Facilities in Focus)

 This article originally appeared in the April 2015 issue of School Planning & Management.

 Laura Wernick, FAIA, is senior principal of HMFH Architects.
-She is a past president of the Boston Society of Architects and a past regional president of the Council of Educational Facility Planners.
+She is a past president of the Boston Society of Architects and a past regional president of the Council of Educational Facility Planners (CEFPI).
+She believes that school environments strongly influence student learning, and has dedicated her career to shaping spaces that support educational excellence.